 - Perform and provide appropriate resuscitation, utilizing advanced techniques to any patient sustaining a life-threatening event.

-- Identify indications for mechanical ventilation; manage, and wean patients off, mechanical ventilation by utilizing various techniques and ventilator modes.
+- Identify indications for mechanical ventilation and manage and wean patients from mechanical ventilation using various techniques and ventilator modes.

-- Perform, instruct the theory and techniques of CPR.
+- Perform and instruct the theory and techniques of CPR.

-- Identify, treat and prevent malnutrition utilizing advanced nutritional supplement methodologies.
+- Identify, treat, and prevent malnutrition using advanced nutritional supplement methodologies.

 - Perform and provide appropriate conscious sedation.

-- Perform, instruct the theory and techniques for appropriate pain management and advanced sedation strategies.
+- Perform and instruct the theory and techniques for appropriate pain management and advanced sedation strategies.

-- Perform, recognize the indications, contraindications and theories for invasive and noninvasive hemodynamic monitoring.
+- Perform and recognize the indications, contraindications, and theories for invasive and noninvasive hemodynamic monitoring.